neuefische/web-exercises/sessions/html-and-the-web-new/github-codespaces/README.md

 - Step 6: Enter a name for your repository.
 It should be named "personal-website".
 - Step 7: (Optional) Enter a description for your repository.
 - Step 8: Choose a repository visibility.
 You can choose to make your repository public.
-- Step 9: Select "Initialize this repository with a README".
+- Step 9: It´s not necessary to initialize this repository with a README, gitignore, or license file.
-  This will create a README file in your repository, which is a text file that describes your project.
 - Step 10: Click on the "Create repository" button.

 Your new repository will be created.